 A better solution has been discovered by the airline industry.
 Delta Airlines and others now provide USB ports at each seat in their newer planes, allowing passengers to keep their batteries charged during flight.
 Perhaps 21st-century classrooms will include USB ports with student seating, or cafeteria and media center tables, or even on school buses.
 Leviton, one of the primary suppliers of power outlets used in school buildings, now provides standard-sized, wall-mounted receptacles with USB ports.
 These outlets include technology that recognizes and optimizes the charging power of specific mobile devices, eliminating the need for power adapters.

 As the quality of battery performance improves, this issue could disappear, but for now, program delivery is increasingly dependent on the use of rechargeable batteries and existing facilities that were not designed for this type of demand.
 And as we increase usage beyond one device per person, we may not yet understand how to effectively accommodate them throughout the day.
 We know our resourceful students, teachers and school administrators will find a way.
 However, it will be up to those of us who plan, design, construct and operate educational facilities to find the best way.

 This article originally appeared in the March 2014 issue of School Planning & Management.

-Mike Raible is founder of The School Solutions Group in Charlotte, NC.
-He can be reached at email@example.com.
+Mike Raible is founder and CEO of The School Solutions Group in Charlotte, N.C.